All US federal research agencies are required to advertise procurements (purchases, contracts, and grants) for open competition.

 For everybody who writes proposals to the Air Force Research Laboratory: AFRL has issued a revised proposal writing guide (with formats, etc).
 See the link above, and the nested links therein, to MS Word docs, etc.

 Previously I had posted a notice that the DARPA Microsystems Technology Office was conducting an Industry Day to inform potential performers what the office's focus areas are for the coming year.
 That solicitation has now been published in the form of a Broad Area Announcement (BAA).

-Some specific areas of interest to the Watson School include chip-scale sensors, MEMS, energy-efficient computing, heterogeneous integration, low volume microsystems manufacturing, photonic and electronic interconnects, and thermal management.
+Some specific areas of interest to Watson College include chip-scale sensors, MEMS, energy-efficient computing, heterogeneous integration, low volume microsystems manufacturing, photonic and electronic interconnects, and thermal management.
 See the BAA for instructions on how to apply.

 The Dept of Homeland Security has a sizable budget to support science and technology in diverse areas of interest.
 This long-term BAA describes opportunities in border and maritime security (inc. sensors), chemical and biological defense (inc. sensors and countermeasures), cyber security (many areas, including data analytics and CPS), explosives countermeasures, first-responder technologies (inc. data-sharing, and standards development).

 This is a five-year BAA that will be open until December 2018.

 NEW for April 2017: DHS has issued another open BAA, open for five years.